adarshvjois/pytorch-quickstart/pytorch.image-manipulation-manual.md

 There are three kinds of properties seen above.

-Manufacturer / Vendor specific properties starts with `leica.`
+- Manufacturer / Vendor specific properties starts with `leica.`

-Format based properties starts with `tiff.`
+- Format based properties starts with `tiff.`

-Properties generates by OpenSlide. `openslide.`
+- Properties generated by OpenSlide. `openslide.`

-We will focus on properties generated by OpenSlide, for more read the documentation [here](https://openslide.org/docs/properties/)
+We will focus on properties generated by OpenSlide, for more read the documentation [here](https://openslide.org/docs/properties/).

-`openslide.bounds-width` and `openslide.bounds.height`: The width and height of the rectangle that bounds the non-empty region of the slide.
+- `openslide.bounds-width` and `openslide.bounds.height`: The width and height of the rectangle that bounds the non-empty region of the slide.

-`openslide.bounds-x` and `openslide.bounds-y`: The X and Y coordinate of the top left corner of the non-empty region of the slide.
+- `openslide.bounds-x` and `openslide.bounds-y`: The X and Y coordinate of the top left corner of the non-empty region of the slide.

-`openslide.mpp-x` and `openslide.mpp-y`: Microns per-pixel in the X and Y dimension of the slide at level 0.
+- `openslide.mpp-x` and `openslide.mpp-y`: Microns per-pixel in the X and Y dimension of the slide at level 0.

 > **These properties are not always present** but when they are, they are highly useful.